vmc-coding/woinc/README.md

 - **libwoinc**: the core library, implementing the communication with the BOINC clients by abstracting it through [commands](https://en.wikipedia.org/wiki/Command_pattern)
 - **libwoincui**: periodic queries and async communication with the clients; supports multiple clients
-- **woinccmd**: reimplementation of boinccmd using woinc but not woincui; it's the CLI to the clients
+- **woinccmd**: reimplementation of boinccmd using libwoinc but not libwoincui; it's the CLI to the clients
-- **woincqt**: reimplementation of boincmgr using woincui and Qt5; not supporting multiple clients yet
+- **woincqt**: reimplementation of boincmgr using libwoincui and Qt5; not supporting multiple clients yet

 ## dependencies